 - Dry red chilies – 6 – 7, cut into thin rounds

 - Curry leaves – 6 – 8, chopped

 - Oil – To deep fry

-Soak the vada thumara or vada parippu in enough water for at least 3 hrs.
+Soak the vada thumara or vada parippu in enough water for at least 3 – 4 hrs.
 Drain well.
 Keep aside 2 – 3 tbsp of this soaked dal.
-Crush the remaining vada parippu in the small jar of a mixie or food processor in 1 – 2 batches, without adding any water, to a coarse mixture.
-Combine it with the 2 – 3 tbsp vada parippu (that had been kept aside), chopped pearl onions, ginger, dry red chillies, hing, salt and curry leaves.
+Crush the remaining vada parippu in the small jar of a blender or food processor in 2 – 3 batches, without adding any water, to a coarse mixture (you should be able to shape it into a vada without it crumbling/forming cracks).
+Combine it with the 2 – 3 tbsp vada parippu (that had been kept aside), chopped pearl shallots, ginger, dry red chillies, hing and curry leaves.
 Crush the whole mixture using your hands (nannayi njeruduka).
-Make small lemon sized balls from this mixture and flatten them with your palms, like a vada.
-Deep fry in oil until brown on both sides, about 10 minutes.
-Serve hot with ketchup or any chutney.
+Add salt, just before frying the vasa.
+Make lime sized balls from this mixture and flatten them with your palms, like a vada.
+Deep fry in oil until brown on both sides, about 10 minutes on medium heat.
+Flip them in between.
+Serve hot as is or with ketchup or any chutney.

 You can add 1/4 – 1/2 tsp fennel seeds (perum jeerakam) if you wish.
-Crush it along with the other ingredients.
+Crush it slightly and add to the dough.